WWE News: What’s Next For Mick Foley Now That He’s Fired From Raw?

 Last night on Monday Night Raw, Stephanie McMahon fired the legendary Mick Foley as the general manager of Monday Night Raw, causing an uproar amongst the Brooklyn crowd that was in attendance at The Barclay Center.

-But the latest WWE news surrounding his firing — which was nothing if not a shock to many — asks one very important question: what’s next for the legendary wrestler?
+But the latest WWE news surrounding his firing — which was nothing if not a shock to many — asks one very important question: What’s next for the legendary wrestler?

-Some fans think that this is just part of a larger kayfabe story line.
+Some fans think that this is just part of a larger kayfabe storyline.
 Others believe that this is really the end of the line for the wrestler formerly known as “Mankind.”
 Which is the truth?

 #AmericanAlpha @WWEGable & @JasonJordanJJ must defend their championship against The @WWEUsos TONIGHT on #SDLive! https://t.co/iYxfosyK9Y pic.twitter.com/VLCicH3eKQ